Sunny223dev/Screenshot-Script/README.md

 # Screenshot-Script
-Python Screenshot Script using Tkinter and PyQt5.
-Press F2 to open the screenshot tool, draw around the desired area, and the screenshot will be copied to your clipboard and saved in the "screenshots" folder.
-If the folder doesn’t exist, the script will create it automatically.
+Screenshot Script made in Python using Tkinter and PyQt5.
+The script first checks if there is a "screenshots" folder in the project directory; if not, it creates one.
+When you press the F2 button on your keyboard, the screenshot screen opens, allowing you to draw around the area you want to capture.
+Once you're done selecting, the screenshot will automatically copy to your clipboard for easy sharing.
+All screenshots are also saved in the "screenshots" folder.